seleniumbase/SeleniumBase/README.md

 You can verify the installation of SeleniumBase by running a simple script to perform basic actions such as navigating to a web page, clicking, waiting for page elements to appear, typing in text, scraping text on a page, and verifying text.
 This may be a good time to read up on CSS selectors.
 If you use Chrome, you can right-click on a page and select "Inspect Element" to see the details you need to create such a script.
 With CSS selectors, dots represent class names and pound signs represent IDs.

+Here's the first example script that you'll be running:

 ```python
 from seleniumbase import BaseCase